 There are no exemptions from quarantine for people with COVID-19 or COVID-19 symptoms.

-You will be able to leave quarantine after you have:
+You may be able to leave quarantine after you:

 You will also need to have an onward travel plan and tell us about where you plan to be staying.